5a-lil/Coding_Basics_Lesson/README.md

 $ new empty line
 ```

-The thing is that through shell you can do a lot of things like move to a directory/bin, copy data, but mostly you can compile files by using some respective commands for each existent compiler that you have installed.
+The thing is that through Shell you can do a lot of things like move to a directory/bin, copy data, but mostly you can compile files by using some respective commands for each existent compiler that you have installed.
 When you are in a shell as you saw with the 'pwd' command your are by default in the directory where you opened the shell, but you can change of current working directory with the 'cd' command:
 ```
 $ cd <paths to new working directory>
 ```